 Named after the tax code that governs them, 401(k)s came out in the 1980s as a way to supplement pensions.
-A 401(k) is a employer-sponsored retirement savings plan.
-Employees are allowed to save and invest a piece of their paycheck before taxes are taken out.
+A 401(k) is an employer-sponsored retirement savings plan.
+Employees save and invest part of their paychecks before taxes are taken out.
 Taxes aren’t paid until the money is withdrawn from the account.

 Traditional vs. Roth IRA: Tax Considerations

-- You encounter income limits for Roth IRAs but not traditional IRAs.
+- You encounter income limits for Roth IRAs.

 - Traditional IRAs require you to take mandatory taxable withdrawals of a certain percentage of your funds at age 70 ½ and Roth IRAs do not.
 You may be eligible for a tax credit (called the Saver’s Credit) for making contributions to your 401(k), depending on your adjusted gross income.
 You’ll also need to be age 18 or older, not a full-time student and not claimed as a dependent on anyone else’s tax return.